PierreSandy/Phone-Excursion-App/README.md

 * [Setup](#setup)

 ## General info
-This project is simple Lorem ipsum dolor generator.
+This project is a mock iphone marketing website

 ## Technologies
 Project is created with: